xtqqczze/dotnet-docs/docs/architecture/modernize-desktop/example-migration.md

 #### AssemblyInfo considerations

 Attributes are auto-generated on .NET projects.
 If the project contains an *AssemblyInfo.cs* file, the definitions will be duplicated, which will cause compilation conflicts.
-You can delete the older *AssemblyInfo.cs* file or disable autogeneration by adding the following entry to the .NET project file:
+You can delete the older *AssemblyInfo.cs* file or disable auto-eneration by adding the following entry to the .NET project file:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">